devlaming/mgreml/README.md

 As expected, the file `restricted_custom_model.loglik.out` contains results that are identical to those found in `restricted_rhoG1_rhoE0.loglik.out`.

-Also, to test whether the genetic components improve the fit of the model significantly, we could carry out the command
+As a further example, to test if the genetic components even improve the fit of the model in the first place, we could carry out the command

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \